-A WARNING:
+WARNING

-- If fireplace has glass doors, never operate this heater with glass doors closed.
-If you operate heater with doors closed, heat buildup inside fireplace will cause glass to burst.
-Also if fireplace opening has vents at the bottom, you must open the vents before operating heater. - You must operate this heater with a fireplace screen in place.
+- · If fireplace has glass doors, never operate this heater with glass doors closed.
+If you operate heater with doors closed. heat buildup inside fireplace will cause glass to burst.
+Make sure there are no obstructions across openings of fireplace. - You must operate this heater with a fireplace screen in place.
 Make sure fireplace screen is closed before running heater.